-Key features So what's the problem?
-Mitigating the liability Make a Will
+Kev features: So what's the problem?
+Mitigating the liability

 A few essentials

 Introduction

 In the UK the greater bulk of income tax which flows into the Exchequer does so by deduction at source.
 The tax is taken from income before it is paid to the taxpayer and most of this happens by way of Pay-As-You-Earn (PAYE).
 This collection system will no doubt be familiar to almost everyone who is in employment and also to those who receive pensions.